Ellavut Cimirtuq (Our World Is Changing)

 More screenings will be announced here soon!

-*50% of all proceeds from screening licenses will be donated to organizations serving Alaska Native Communities.
+50% of profits from screening licenses and royalties from this film are donated to organizations serving Alaska Native Communities.

 SYNOPSIS